Diesel Fuel Management

-Its not until the power goes out and the fuel circulates for possibly less than one hour that the extent of the problem is evident, revealing itself in the form of a generator shut-down from a lack of diesel fuel, the result of a clogged diesel fuel filter.
+Its not until the power goes out and the generator runs under full load that the extent of the problem is evident.
+The generator shuts-down due to restricted fuel flow the result of a clogged diesel fuel filter.
 Repeated filter changes treat the symptom, but then adding fuel stirs up debris in the tank and the problem continues.

-Maintenance personnel without knowledge of what is really going on add filters or Racor units, and pour in more biocides.
-Other "filter cart" systems available on the market claim to polish the fuel, but just filtering does not address the fuel deterioration problem.
-Without the AFC-705 Fuel Catalyst, the debris attached to the tank walls and tank bottom are not cleaned.
-And without the AXI Magnetic Fuel Conditioner being included in the treatment, the fuel degradation is not addressed.
+Maintenance personnel without knowledge of what is really going on add additional filters, and pour in more biocides, only treating the symptoms of the problem.
+Other “filter cart” systems available on the market claim to polish the fuel, but just filtering does not address the fuel deterioration problem.
+Without the AFC Series Fuel Catalyst, Stabilizer and Tank Cleaning Additives the debris attached to the tank walls and tank bottom are not cleaned.
+And without the LG-X Series Magnetic Fuel Conditioner being included in the treatment, the fuel degradation is not addressed.

-The diesel fuel stored for standby generators must be periodically treated with AFC-705 Diesel Fuel Catalyst to stabilize and restore fuel quality, dissolve and disperse sludge and slime, remove carbon build up in injectors and the combustion chamber, and extend engine life.
+The diesel fuel stored for standby generators must be periodically treated with one of the AFC Series Diesel Fuel Catalyst to stabilize and restore fuel quality, dissolve and disperse sludge and slime, remove carbon build up in injectors and the combustion chamber, and extend engine life.

 Fuel that has been in storage will become dark and degrade.
-The agglomeration of asphaltines in the fuel must be polished and dispersed/put back into solution at least every sixty days with an application-specific Fuel Polishing System or, where many tanks are to be treated, with a Mobil Tank Cleaning System.
-Large installations would demand an automated Fuel Conditioning and Tank Cleaning System.
+The agglomeration of asphaltines in the fuel must be polished and dispersed to put these fuel components back into solution (restoring the Clear and Bright appearance of the fuel) at least every six months with an application-specific FPS Series Fuel Polishing System or, where many tanks are to be treated, with a MTC Series Mobil Tank Cleaning System.
+Large installations should incorporate a dedicated STS Series Automated Enclosure Fuel Conditioning and Tank Cleaning System.

 Diesel Fuel maintained by AXI Total Fuel System Management has optimal fuel quality: